HowardLee134/Documentation-/Apple Store Publish.md

    - Double-check that the Bundle Identifier is correctly configured.
 3. Review the Info.plist to ensure that all app features and permissions are correctly set.

-## Building Your Unity AR Game in Xcode

 ### Step 5.
 Building Your Unity AR Game in Xcode

 - Build your Unity AR game in Xcode by selecting "Build" in Xcode's project settings.
 - Allow Xcode to compile your project.
+- Upload Your Game to App Store Connect:
+   - Navigate to 'Product' -> 'Archive' in Xcode.
+   - Once the archive process is finished, check the 'Status' section to ensure there are no warnings(some warning might okay to be there) or errors.
+   - Click 'Distribute App.'
 ## App Store Submission

 ### Step 6.
 App Store Submission

-1. Upload Your Game to App Store Connect:
-   - Navigate to 'Product' -> 'Archive' in Xcode.
-   - Once the archive process is finished, check the 'Status' section to ensure there are no warnings or errors.
-   - Click 'Distribute App.'
-2. In App Store Connect:
+1. In App Store Connect:
    - Navigate to your app and select 'TestFlight' to view your app bundle.
 Verify that the 'STATUS' is error-free.
    - If you encounter a 'miss compliance' error, click 'Manage,' carefully read Complying with Encryption Export Regulations, and complete the required Export Compliance Information as per Apple's instructions.
-3. Complete the App Store Connect submission process, including:
+2. Complete the App Store Connect submission process, including:
    - Providing all necessary metadata, such as the app name, description, keywords, and contact information.
-   - Adding high-quality screenshots and app previews that effectively showcase your AR game.
+   - Adding screenshots and app previews for your app, resized as necessary (e.g., using [PicResize](https://picresize.com/))..
    - Setting the pricing and availability options for your game.
    - Configuring any in-app purchases, if applicable.
    - Defining age ratings and content restrictions according to the guidelines.